 What are an employer’s responsibilities to employees when a business becomes insolvent?

 If a business becomes insolvent, one of the biggest concerns is the welfare of staff.
-Although this situation will be stressful for everyone involved, even in insolvency there is still a chance that the business could be saved and many or all of your employees could keep their jobs.
+Although this situation will be stressful for everyone involved, even in insolvency there is still a chance that the business could be saved and many, or all of your employees may keep their jobs.

 Even if the business cannot be saved or sold as a going concern, there are statutory provisions in place which can ensure that if the business is liquidated, employee claims for wage arrears and redundancy will be paid.

-Employees will have the right to claim monies they are owed regardless of whether the company is wound up or it enters into a restructuring process.
+Employees will have the right to claim monies they are owed regardless of whether the company is wound up or if it enters a restructuring process.

 Employees who have worked under a contract of employment for a period of two years have a statutory right to claim redundancy pay.
 The same can be said for company directors.
-These redundancy payments are capped at a maximum of £508 per week and are based on:
+These redundancy payments are capped at a maximum of £643 per week.

 If you need to discuss potential redundancy or restructure, 121 HR Solutions can provide advice.
 Contact us at firstname.lastname@example.org.